Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

-Book Title: Jonathan Livingston Seagull
+- Book Title: Jonathan Livingston Seagull

-Author: Richard Bach
+- Author: Richard Bach

-Illustrated By: Russel Munson
+- Illustrated By: Russel Munson

-Genre: Self-Help; Novel; Spiritual
+- Genre: Self-Help; Novel; Spiritual

-Date Published: 1970
+- Date Published: 1970

-Number of Pages: 144
+- Number of Pages: 144

-Divided into four parts, the story was originally conceived by Bach as a series of short-stories that he published in Flying magazine, enjoying limited success.
+Divided into four parts, Bach initially conceived the story as a series of short stories he published in Flying magazine, enjoying limited success.
 After compiling the stories into a multi-part book, Bach’s work skyrocketed in sales, reaching the top of the New York Times “Best Seller List” for thirty-eight straight weeks.
-The book is named after a Waco Aircraft Company test pilot by the name of John H. Livingston, who died of a heart attack after testing a homemade Pitts Special aircraft.
+The book is named after a Waco Aircraft Company test pilot named John H. Livingston, who died of a heart attack after testing a homemade Pitts Special aircraft.

 Commentators, such as Tom Butler-Bowdon, have listed the book as one of fifty “timeless spiritual classics” (Wikipedia.org).
 Others have emphasized its “self-help” tendencies, as well as its connections with the “positive thinking” culture of the early 1970s that was first epitomized by individuals such as Norman Vincent Peale (Wikipedia.org).

-In “Jonathan Livingston Seagull,” the reader is introduced to the idea of having “purpose” in ones’ life, and the practicality of pursuing ones’ dreams.
+In Jonathan Livingston Seagull, the reader is introduced to the idea of having “purpose” in ones’ life, and the practicality of pursuing ones’ dreams.
 One particular quote that seems to epitomize this concept exceptionally well can be seen with the following: “How much more there is now to living!
 Instead of our drab slogging forth and back to the fishing boats, there’s a reason to life!
 We can lift ourselves out of ignorance, we can find ourselves as creatures of excellence and intelligence and skill.
 We can be free!
 We can learn to fly!”
 (Bach, 17).

 This quote is interesting in that it is both encouraging and inspirational for Bach’s readers.
 Jonathan Livingston Seagull is tired of living a life of routine and nothingness that is espoused by the flock of seagulls that surround him daily.
 He desires to rise above this type of lifestyle with the pursuit of knowledge, and experimentation through flying.

 By acting like all of the other seagulls, Jonathan was incapable of having a purpose within his life.
 By going against the traditional norms upheld by his flock, however, Jonathan is capable of pursuing his dream and discovers a newfound purpose in life.
 His constant pursuit of knowledge leads him to become a creature of “excellence and intelligence and skill” (Bach, 17).
 By following his dream of flying, Jonathan is able to achieve true happiness.
-This happiness, which is hinted at by Bach on numerous occasions, is the equivalent to being in a heavenly state.
+This happiness, which is hinted at by Bach on numerous occasions, is the equivalent of being in a heavenly state.
 Remaining in an unfulfilling life like the rest of Jonathan’s flock, however, hinders one from ever achieving this divine state of mind and is portrayed by Bach in a negative light.

 In closing, Jonathan Livingston Seagull demonstrates the importance of pursuing a meaningful life.
 In order to lead fulfilling lives, however, we must always go beyond what is expected of us.
-In a sense, Jonathan seems a lot like the modern day college student.
-Rather than simply accepting a high school education as a basis for the rest of their lives, college students instead pursue degrees that further their understanding of the world around them, and develop skills that will benefit them in the long term.
+In a sense, Jonathan seems a lot like a modern-day college student.
+Rather than simply accepting a high school education as a basis for the rest of their lives, college students instead pursue degrees that further their understanding of the world around them and develop skills that will benefit them in the long term.
 As the story suggests, we should always establish goals for ourselves and pursue things that make us better human beings.
 Once an individual accomplishes a set of goals they should, in turn, set additional expectations for their future just like Jonathan, who never stopped learning to fly.
 By pursuing ones’ dream, you can achieve happiness and purpose within your life that would otherwise not exist.

-All in all, I give Bach’s work 5/5 Stars, and highly recommend it to anyone who is seeking to find purpose or meaning in their life.
+All in all, I give Bach’s work 5/5 stars and highly recommend it to anyone who is seeking to find purpose or meaning in their life.
 This book, while short, offers a unique perspective of life that should not be ignored.
 Definitely check it out if you get the opportunity, as you will not be disappointed with the contents of this book.

 About Richard Bach